strongbrewio/strongbrewio.github.io/_posts/2019-01-21-rxjs-patterns-conditionally-executing-work.md

 ## When to use this

-Some concrete examples where to use this patterns are:
+Some examples where to use this pattern is:

--
+- when a popup can decide if the action should be executed
+- when creating a generic component that can show a spinner or not based on some configuration
+- when creating a wizard and you only want to continue to the next step if the user current step is validated through a backend call